 Julia was so frightened when she saw the children that she almost decided not to go.
-But when they brought her special chair to the door, she lifted herself onto it with her strong arms.
-And before she knew it, she was on her way-to school!
+But when they brought her special chair to the door,

 The first day of school went well.
 Everything was so new, and the children were all so friendly, that Julia almost forgot she was afraid.
 On the way home, she smiled and laughed as the children carried her.